josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind-is-smart-steering.md

 In the months that followed, many of my colleagues transferred to other teams in other areas of the company.
 Some (like me) left entirely.
 That admittedly wasn't my main reason, and I suspect it wasn't anyone else's either.
 But still: being creatively stifled by people who don't try to understand your problems and don't really trust that you even know what you're talking about to begin with…well, it has a way of sticking with you.

-I think often about what I could have said in those conversations; what might have made those more senior developers in charge of our projects realize the lose-lose situation they'd put us into; made them realize that where they saw a shining sunrise of pure upside, we saw long, dark shadows of disadvantages.
+I think often about what I could have said in those conversations; what might have made those more senior developers in charge of our projects understand the lose-lose situation they'd put us into; made them realize that where they saw a shining sunrise of pure upside, we saw long, dark shadows of disadvantages.

 I don't know if I could have.
 But since I've spent so much of this post talking about upsides and downsides, and how one person's bug is another person's feature, let's close on that.